Tremendous Job Growth

 Joanne M. Howard, PhD, Endowed Scholarship

 The Joanne M. Howard, PhD, Endowed Scholarship is awarded to a woman pursuing a career in medicine or medical research.
-It is awarded to a rising sophomore, junior, or senior and continues until graduation as long as the recipient continues to meet the criteria:
+The award may be renewed until graduation as long as the recipient continues to meet the criteria:

 - Has a 3.5 cumulative GPA at the time of application and maintains it until graduation